Ahmed347-gif/Bank-System/README.md

+Project (12) - 🏦 Bank Management System – C++ (OOP)
 🏦 Bank Management System – C++ (OOP)
 📌 Project Overview

-This project is a full-featured console-based Bank Management System developed using C++ with a strong focus on Object-Oriented Programming (OOP) principles.
+This project is a full-featured console-based Bank Management System developed using C++, with a strong focus on Object-Oriented Programming (OOP) principles.

 The system simulates a real-world banking environment, including client management, user management with permissions, authentication, and financial transactions, all organized through a clean, menu-driven console interface.